astrolytics-io/nucleus-analytics/README.md

 # electron-nucleus [![npm](https://img.shields.io/npm/v/electron-nucleus.svg)](https://www.npmjs.com/package/electron-nucleus)
-Analytics, licensing and bug reports made simple for Electron using [Nucleus](https://nucleus.sh).
+Analytics, licensing and bug reports for Electron using [Nucleus](https://nucleus.sh).

+We tried to make it as simple as possible to report the data you need to analyze your app and improve it.

 To start using this module, sign up and get an app ID on the [Nucleus website](https://nucleus.sh).

-This module is mainly working on the renderer process but should be initiated in the main process for crash reports.
+This module is mainly working on the renderer process.
+It should still be initiated in the main process for catching all errors (or reporting events inside it).

 ## Installation